httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 ### fwd-protocol

-The `fwd-protocol` parameter's value is a sf-token indicating the ALPN protocol identifier {{!RFC7301}} used by the intermediary to connect to the next hop.
+The `fwd-protocol` parameter's value indicates the ALPN protocol identifier {{!RFC7301}} used by the intermediary to connect to the next hop.
 This is only applicable when that connection was actually established.

+The value MUST be either a sf-token or sf-binary.
+If the protocol identifier is able to be expressed as a sf-token using UTF-8 encoding, that form MUST be used.

 For example: